Coding Quests

 show_dialogue("Come back when you need something fixed.")

 This works for one NPC.
-It breaks with ten.
-By the time you have fifty NPCs, quest givers, and branching storylines, your code is unmaintainable and your writers can't contribute without learning GDScript.
+It survives maybe ten.
+By the time you've got fifty NPCs, quest givers, and a branching storyline, the code is unmaintainable and anyone writing dialogue for your game has to learn GDScript first.

-Data-driven means your dialogue lives in a data structure - a Resource, a JSON file, or a custom format - and a generic Dialogue Manager reads and executes it.
-The code doesn't know what any NPC says.
-It just knows how to process dialogue nodes.
+Data-driven means the dialogue lives in data (a Resource, a JSON file, whatever you prefer) and a generic Dialogue Manager reads and executes it.
+The code never knows what any NPC says.
+It only knows how to walk dialogue nodes.
+That one decision is the difference between a system that scales and a rewrite three months in.

 The Data Model

-A dialogue conversation is a graph of nodes.
-Each node has text, an optional speaker, and a list of edges (next nodes or choices).
+A conversation is a graph.
+Each node has text, an optional speaker, and edges pointing at whatever comes next.

 GDScript